-What is modern medical acupuncture?
+What is modern medical acupuncture (Western medical

-Modern medical acupuncture (a.k.a Western medical acupuncture -- WMA) is needle therapy based on the modern understanding of how the body works.
-Traditional Chinese acupuncture uses a complicated system of ancient ideas that are not easy for modern health practitioners to understand or accept today.
+Modern medical acupuncture (a.k.a Western medical acupuncture—WMA) is needle therapy based on the modern understanding of how the body works.
+Traditional Chinese acupuncture used a complicated system of ancient ideas that are not easy for modern health practitioners to understand or accept today.
 But many of us find that acupuncture can be understood in scientific terms.
 This makes it easier to use in a modern setting, and it allows researchers to investigate acupuncture in terms that make sense in a modern scientific context.
 Modern medical acupuncture either ignores the traditional ideas of channels ('meridians') and acupuncture 'points' completely or interprets them in a different way.

 What's this dry needling business?